By: Melanie Sully

 About the article

-The views expressed in this publication are those of the author and not necessarily those of the Austrian Society of European Politics or the organisation for which the author works.
+The views expressed in this publication are those of the authors and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.

 Brexit, Backstop, Irish border, Nothern Ireland, Republik of Ireland, United Kingdom, European Union

 Sully, M. (2019): Brexit, the Irish Shamrock and the English Rose.
 Vienna. ÖGfE Policy Brief, 25’2019